 - A valid Social Security number

-Once your account is open, you can link it to another bank account, or even fund it with payroll deposits.
+Once your account is open, you can link it to your bank account, or even fund it with payroll deposits.

 Once again, one of the major advantages of Chime is that they don’t pull your credit report, nor do they run your name through ChexSystems.
-The banking app is set up specifically to work with those who have either poor credit or no credit at all.
+Its financial app is set up specifically to work with those who have either poor credit or no credit at all.

 Once your Chime Spending Account is open, you’ll need a qualifying direct deposit of $200 or more within the previous 45 days.